Alusat/HACKUPC2025/README.md

 The frontend shows the top-ranked options in a user-friendly interface

 ## 📌 Notes
-City names are disambiguated using the format: City (IATA)

 Prolog filtering is deterministic due to this disambiguation